pabsan-0/docker-rosdep/README.md

 ### In-place bash

-**No longer supported as of ROS Fuerte.**

-Noetic is trapped midway and is quite limited in this regard.

-Great use cases for using in-place bash scripting would be:
-- Cloning and building git repositories
-- Downloading and installing `deb` files from the internet
-- Carefully handling paths when installing packages locally:
+**Not so easily supported as the rosdocs say.**

+Noetic is trapped in between versions and cannot do this as easily as it was before.
+In place bash scripting looks like this:
 ```
 # this does not work
 express:
   ubuntu: |
+    roscd my_js_pkg
-    roscd my_js_pkg && npm i express
+    npm i express
 ```

+There's probably a way to make this work, but I have chosen not to invest that much time here.
+Great use cases for using in-place bash scripting would be:
+- Cloning and building git repositories
+- Downloading and installing `deb` files from the internet
+- Carefully handling paths when installing packages locally:

-## What's so great about all these
+## What's so great about all this

 - Readably define all your deps in the same place
 - Superior package flexibility